 If you are unsure whether you should apply for Google AdSense just yet, read the terms of service.
 If you do get rejected, you can simply reapply again after you fulfill the requirements.

 It can take up to a few weeks to get approved for Google AdSense, so don't panic if you don't hear anything right away.
 Some approvals can be quicker as well.

-Make Money With Ezoic – A Premium Ad Network
+Making Money on Your Blog With Ezoic – A Premium Ad Network

 Once you've reached 10,000 monthly sessions, you're ready to skyrocket your ad revenue with a premium ad network.
-For this, I recommend Ezoic, the ad network I use for this site.
-With Ezoic, you'll earn multiple times more money per visitor than you will with AdSense.
+Check out Ezoic, a premium ad network.
+With Ezoic, you'll potentially earn multiple times more money per visitor than you will with AdSense.

-You can monetize your blog via affiliate marketing and there are books and courses dedicated to this.
-I'll cover a few basic examples and provide some networks that you can apply for.
+You can monetize your blog via affiliate marketing, and there are books and courses dedicated to this.
+Here are a few basic examples and some networks that you can apply for below.

-Affiliate marketing is when brands and companies give you a commission for sharing a link to their product or service, and a user clicks the link and does something to complete an offer.
-This could be signing up for a mailing list, purchasing something, or filling out a survey.
+Affiliate marketing is when brands and companies give you a commission to share a link to their product or service, followed by a user clicking the link and completing the offer, such as purchasing something.

 For example, Bluehost offers a $3.95 per month hosting plan through my affiliate link, and if you use my link to sign up, I will earn a commission.
 This does not cost you anything, but it's Bluehost's way of marketing through others.